Haara Dil

 Haara Dil is a 2018 Pakistani television series directed by Furqan Adam and written by Rabia Razzaq.
 The show stars Hiba Bukhari and Danish Taimoor as leads.
 It premiered on 12 April 2018 on A-Plus TV and aired every Thursday.
 It tells the story of a middle-aged couple who gets pregnant, much to the disappointment of their adult daughter Momina, and the social pressure the family faces.

+The drama shooting was completed in 2015 but it took 3 years to release.
+Despite the delay, it achieved 11.4 TRP ratings, next only to the then record breaker Khaani 11.9 TRP.
+To date, the drama holds the record for having highest ever TRP for A Plus Entertainment.
+It was a much needed Blockbuster for the channel.
+Danish Taimoor and Hiba Bukhari pair become extremely popular which was later repeated in all-time blockbusters like Deewangi and Jaan Nisar.
+The story of this drama inspired bollywood 2018's hit movie Badhaai Ho.
+On YouTube, the drama is uploaded with many alternative titles and has crossed over 875 million views with episode 1 of drama having massive 85 million views combined.

 Plot

 Momina lives with her parents, Abraar and Shagufta, and her younger sister Abeer.
-Momina is in a relationship with Arham, a wealthy young man.
-Arham is the son of her father's best friend, Afaan.
+Momina is in a relationship with Arham, a wealthy young man who is the son of Abraar's best friend, Afaan.
 Arham's mother, Amtul, and sister, Areej, dislike Momina as she belongs to a middle-class family.

 Momina and Abeer are shocked when their mother informs them about her pregnancy.
 Arham is also shocked by the news but chooses to support Momina.
 Abraar learns that Shagufta is expecting a baby boy and refuses to terminate Shagufta's pregnancy.
 Amtul humiliates Shagufta.
-Unable to bear the humiliation, Shagufta has a premature delivery and dies during childbirth.
+Due to the stress she faces, Shagufta has a premature delivery and dies during childbirth.
 Momina and Abeer blame Arham and Amtul for Shagufta's death.

 Momina starts avoiding Arham.
 She spends her day caring for her little brother, Sami.
 Meanwhile, Abraar marries Fehmi.
 Amtul decides to get Arham engaged with Fiza, Areej's sister-in-law.
 Momina and Arham's relationship faces many trials and tribulations but eventually emerges victorious.